microcks/microcks-quarkus-demo/step-5-write-async-tests.md

 Things are a bit more complex here, but we'll walk through step-by-step:
 * Similar to the previous section, we prepared a Microcks-provided `TestRequest` object
     * We ask for a `AsyncAPI Schema` conformance test that will use the definition found into the `order-events-asyncapi.yaml` contract,
-    * We ask Microcks to listen to the `kafka:// + getKafkaInternalEndpoint() + /orders-created` endpoint that represents the `orders-created` topic on our Kafka broker started by Kafka Dev Services,
+    * We ask Microcks to listen to the `kafka:// + kafkaInternalEndpoint + /orders-created` endpoint that represents the `orders-created` topic on our Kafka broker started by Kafka Dev Services,
     * We ask to focus on a specific operation definition to mimic consumers that subscribe to the  `orders-created` channel,
     * We specified a timeout value that means that Microcks will only listen during 5 seconds for incoming messages.
 * We also prepared an [`OrderInfo`](src/main/java/org/acme/order/service/model/OrderInfo.java) object that will be used as the input of the `placeOrder()` method invocation on [`OrderService`](src/main/java/org/acme/order/service/OrderService.java).